whosonfirst/whosonfirst-cookbook/issue_workflows/sf_neighbourhood_updates_pt_2.md

 ##Now that we have files... server magic!

-We could update each WOF record and it's dependents accordingly, but because San Francisco is a large locality with many placetype updates, we've developed in-house tools to automate some of this work.
+We could update each WoF record and it's dependents accordingly, but because San Francisco is a large locality with many placetype updates, we've developed in-house tools to automate some of this work.
 The following tasks need to be completed for records that we've edited:

 * Updates to the **supersedes** and **supersedes_by** fields.
 * All hierarchy values of "contained by" records need to be updated to include the new `wof:id`.
 To automate this reverse geocoding, we'll use the Point-In-Polygon (PIP) server which will rebuild a record's hierarchy.